viethaa/intro-to-python/README.md

 <br>

 ## 📚 Table of Contents
-This repository is organized by daily lessons:
+This repository is organized by weekly lessons:

 | Topic | Week | Link |
 | :---- | :-: | :---: |